AdrianF3/my-dashboard/DevelopmentLog.md

 - Finished building out basic habit tracking and display functionality before moving to backend integration
 - Updates to habit tracking, properly displaying and calculating progress and displaying details committing to test data live for bugs
 - Fix to Recipe URL Card, updates to log display to fix issues
+- Began working on the integration of bookmarks with the profile document